Short-Term Gold Elliott Wave Analysis

 Long gold appears not to be a short-term overcrowded trade.
 However, there is also still room to the downside for more unwinding.

 Mid-Term Gold Elliott Wave Analysis

-The Gold Elliott wave pattern shows an impulse from the 2011 highs to the downside.
+Gold shows an impulse from the 2011 highs to the downside.
 It ended with a contracting diagonal in its 5th wave.
 An impulse is always followed by another motive wave.
 Hence, we expect to see a mid-term drop below the $1,000 figure.
-This is depicted by the blue trend channel.

 Currently, we are witnessing a corrective rebound from the late 2015 lows.
 Wave action is choppy and overlapping since then.
 The pale pink trend channel surrounds this correction.
 It looks like a double zig-zag with alternation between the W and Y waves.
 A sharp spike characterizes the W wave whereas the Y wave extends the entire correction in time.
 A leading diagonal is possibly forming the initial motive wave A (minor degree) of the second zig-zag.

 The alternative is depicted in red.
 It shows a double three correction.
 It consists of a double zig-zag, zig-zag, and ends as a triangle.

 Whatever structure currently shapes on the chart, it is not a complete Elliott wave pattern as we publish this.
 Hence, the correction within the pale pink trend channel continues most likely to the upside.
 A break of the black contraction support raises odds for a sideways correction.

 Our case here is incorrect if the biggest drop in the pink trend channel is a 5-wave impulse.
 It is unlikely as the count is rather unclean.
 Moreover, the rally in our wave label (W) appears too small in terms of time and space to be the entire correction for the drop within the blue trend channel.